cirosantilli/linux-cheat/od.md

 Meaning of output:

 1. Number of the first byte in the line in.

     Here the first byte in line 1 is byte 0 of the file.
 The first byte of line 2, if it existed, would be byte 2.

 2. First byte of each line.

     `61` in hex is 97 in decimal, which is the ASCII for `a`.

 3. Second byte of each line.

     `62` in hex is 98 in decimal, which is the ASCII for `b`.

 Best command for computational use:

-    printf "ab" | od -Ax -tx1
+    printf 'ab' | od -Ax -tx1

 ## t